Operation Opera: International political reactions

 The representative of France stated that the sole purpose of the reactor was scientific research.
 Agreements between France and Iraq excluded military use.
 The United Kingdom said it did not believe Iraq had the capacity to manufacture fissionable materials for nuclear weapons.
 The IAEA Director-General confirmed that inspections of the nuclear research reactors near Baghdad revealed no non-compliance with the safeguards agreement.

 The IAEA's Board of Governors convened on 9–12 June and condemned Israel's action.
 The Board further asked that the prospect of suspending Israel's privileges and rights of membership be considered at the next General Conference held by the organization.
 On 26 September 1981, the IAEA Conference condemned the attack and voted to suspend all technical assistance to Israel.
 A draft resolution was introduced to expel Israel from the IAEA, but the proposition was defeated.
 The United States argued that the attack was not a violation of the IAEA Statute and that punitive action against Israel would do great harm to the IAEA and the non-proliferation regime.

 The attack was strongly criticized around the world, including in the United States.
-Privately, President Reagan wrote in his journal on the day of the attack, "I swear I believe Armageddon is near," adding of Begin's decision, "He should have told us & the French, we could have done something to remove the threat."
 Jonathan Steele, writing in The Guardian, described the reaction:

 The world was outraged by Israel's raid on 7 June 1981.
 "Armed attack in such circumstances cannot be justified.
 It represents a grave breach of international law," Margaret Thatcher thundered.
 Jeane Kirkpatrick, the U.S. ambassador to the UN and as stern a lecturer as Britain's then prime minister, described it as "shocking" and compared it to the Soviet invasion of Afghanistan.
 American newspapers were as fulsome.
 "Israel's sneak attack ... was an act of inexcusable and short-sighted aggression," said the New York Times.
 The Los Angeles Times called it "state-sponsored terrorism".

+Privately, President Reagan wrote in his journal on the day of the attack, "I swear I believe Armageddon is near," adding of Begin's decision, "He should have told us & the French, we could have done something to remove the threat."